What is a CRM?

-School CRM systems give you both high-level and granular views into your processes and track communications with each individual candidate.
+CRMs give you both high-level and granular views into your processes, and track communications with each individual candidate.
 This way, you can quickly pinpoint and resolve obstacles to alleviate bottlenecks in your operations.

-Instead of sending generalized emails that often fail to engage candidates, admissions and enrollment software with customization tools allow you to tailor messages directly to prospective students and their families.
-Additionally, you can codify your efforts with customizable workflows to ensure contacts are receiving exactly the right message at whichever point in the process makes the most sense.
+Instead of sending generalized emails that often fail to engage candidates, CRMs with customization tools allow you to tailor messages directly to prospective students and their families.
+And you can codify your efforts with customizable workflows to ensure contacts are receiving exactly the right message at whichever point in the process makes the most sense.

 Enrollment professionals know all-too-well how challenging it can be to keep applications on track and moving forward.
-By scheduling automatic touch points and reminders, you can prevent stalls.
-Moreover, you can identify whether candidates’ parents have questions or concerns you need to address.
+By scheduling automatic touch points and reminders, you can prevent stalls and identify whether candidates’ parents have questions/concerns you need to address.

 - Power personalization

 Personalization works — mainly because most people want and expect it.
 A whopping 88 percent of marketers say targeted personalization helped them generate a measurable lift in business results, according to data from evergage.Once you’ve gathered and compiled data within your CRM, you can use that information to create highly personalized messages and continue to optimize your communications around contacts’ behaviors.